-Most issues involving Wage & Hour Law revolves around the Fair Labor Standards Act (FLSA), which governs what an employer can and cannot do when it comes to your time at work and how you are compensated.
+Most issues involving wage and hour law are defined by the Fair Labor Standards Act (FLSA), which governs what an employer can and cannot do when it comes to your time at work and how you are compensated.
 The FLSA primarily covers issues regarding overtime pay, including how workers are classified in order to qualify for overtime or to be exempt from overtime.

-Additionally, there are rules in place that dictate when an employee must be “on the clock” and paid for his or her time.
+Additionally, there are rules in place that dictate when employees must be “on the clock” and paid for their time.
 This area of law applies to workers who are asked to perform certain job duties before clocking in or after clocking out.
-This issue is often referred to as Donning and Doffing because it frequently applies to workers who must change into and out of a uniform or, more commonly, protective gear before entering and when leaving the workplace or job site.
+This issue is often referred to as Donning and Doffing because it frequently applies to workers who must change into and out of a uniform or protective gear when entering or leaving the workplace or job site.

-Wage & Hour issues also involve questions of fair and equal pay that are covered by the Equal Pay Act of 1963 and the Lilly Ledbetter Fair Pay Act of 2009.
+Wage and hour issues also involve questions of fair and equal pay that are covered by the Equal Pay Act of 1963 and the Lilly Ledbetter Fair Pay Act of 2009.

 Fair Labor Standards Act (FLSA)

-The Fair Labor Standards Act (FLSA) is a United States federal law established in 1938 that applies to employees engaged in interstate commerce or employed by an enterprise engaged in commerce or the production of goods for commerce.
-The FLSA established a national minimum wage, guaranteed time and a half for overtime in certain jobs, and prohibited most employment of minors in “oppressive child labor.”
+The Fair Labor Standards Act (FLSA) is a federal law passed by Congress in 1938 that applies to most business in the U.S. The FLSA establishes a national minimum wage, guarantees overtime pay for hours worked in excess of 40 per week in certain jobs, and prohibits employers from exploiting minors and engaging in “oppressive child labor.”

-The FLSA applies to any individual employed by an employer but not to independent contractors or volunteers because they are not considered “employees” under the FLSA.
+While the FLSA applies to nearly every business or organization in the U.S., it does not apply to independent contractors or volunteers because, who are not considered “employees” under the FLSA.

 Equal Pay Act of 1963

-According to the Equal Employment Opportunity Commission (EEOC), “wages can include more than just hourly or annual pay.
-Wages includes bonuses, company cars, expense accounts, insurance etc.” Additionally, employers cannot lower some employees’ wages in order to make wages equal.
+According to the Equal Employment Opportunity Commission (EEOC), wages can include more than just hourly or annual pay; they include bonuses, company cars, expense accounts, insurance, and other forms of compensation.
+Under the Equal Pay Act, employers cannot lower one employee’s wages to make them equal with another’s.

 Employers also must pay employees equal wages in the same form.
 For example, an employer cannot pay a higher hourly wage to a male employee and attempt to make up the difference by paying a female employee a bonus.

-When discussing the issue of “equal work,” the EPA does not require that everyone’s job be identical, but only that they are “substantially equal,” according to the EEOC.
-Evaluating the equality of jobs should take into account actual job duties, not titles, classifications or other terminology.
-Equality also may be evaluated on the basis of whether both jobs require an equal amount of skill, effort and responsibility.
+In addressing the issue of “equal work,” the Equal Pay Act does not require that everyone’s job be identical, but only that they are “substantially equal,” according to the EEOC.
+Evaluating the equality of jobs should take into account actual job duties — not titles, classifications, or other terminology.
+Equality also may be evaluated by considering whether both jobs require an equal amount of skill, effort, and responsibility.

-The EEOC and EPA measure skill by factors such as the experience, ability, education and training required to perform a job.
-An employee may bring additional skills to a job — for example holding a college degree while his co-worker does not – but if the job does not require this skill for successful performance, the extra skill should not be considered in compensation.
-In this evaluation, a college degree does not justify a higher salary because it is not needed to perform the job.
+The Equal Pay Act measures skill by factors such as the experience, ability, education, and training required to perform a job.
+An employee may bring additional skills to a job — for example, holding a college degree while the co-worker does not.
+But if the job does not require a degree or skill for successful performance, they should not be factors in compensation.

 Lilly Ledbetter Fair Pay Act of 2009

 A landmark labor law signed by President Barack Obama on Jan.
 29, 2009, is named after an Alabama woman.
-The Lilly Ledbetter Fair Pay Act of 2009 was the first piece of legislation of Obama’s Administration.
-This law overturned the Supreme Court’s decision in Ledbetter v.
+The Lilly Ledbetter Fair Pay Act of 2009 was the first piece of legislation President Obama signed into law.
+This Act overturned the Supreme Court’s decision in Ledbetter v.
 Goodyear Tire & Rubber Co., Inc., 550 U.S. 618 (2007), which severely restricted the time period for filing complaints of employment discrimination concerning compensation.

-Ledbetter had worked for Goodyear Tire & Rubber Co. in Gadsden, Alabama, for nearly 20 years when she discovered she was being paid less than her male colleagues in the same job, for the same work.
+Ledbetter had worked for Goodyear Tire & Rubber Co. in Gadsden, Alabama, for nearly 20 years when she discovered she was being paid less than her male colleagues in the same job for the same work.
 She filed a complaint with the EEOC in 1998 and was initially awarded more than $3 million in back pay and punitive damages by a jury.
-The amount was later reduced to $300,000 by the judge, and then appealed to the Supreme Court.
+The amount was later reduced to $300,000 by the judge, but Ledbetter appealed that decision to the U.S. Supreme Court.

 In 2007, the Supreme Court ruled 5-4 to overturn the verdict, saying Ledbetter was required to file suit within 180 days of the initial act of discrimination, even though she had not found out about the pay discrepancy until it had been going on for years.
 Ledbetter began a campaign to change the law, taking her fight to the U.S. Senate and spearheading the legislation that now bears her name.